FAIRsharing/json-schema-tools/README.md

 ## Exploring an existing set of schemas:

 ### Use-cases
-When you extend or explore set of schemas, whether you are a community trying to create their own specifications, or a data producer trying to comply with a model, you need to understand the information that is being represented.
+When exploring or looking at extending a set of schemas, whether you are a community trying to create their own specifications or a data producer trying to comply with a model, you need to understand the information that is being represented.
 This usually means a lot of navigation between the interconnected schemas and context files within a network.
 <br/>For instance, understanding the knowledge of a single property involves opening the corresponding schema file, locating the field and identifying its optional references to other structures.
-You also need to locate the corresponding context files, open them, locate the term and search for it's ontology identifier in a lookup service.
+You also need to locate the corresponding context files, open them, locate the term and search for its ontology identifier in a lookup service.
 And you need to repeat that process for each field of each reference within that field, and, optionally, for each vocabulary system you need to deal with.
+This is tedious, time consuming and error prone process.
 <br/> We have written a javascript client side application, the [JSON-Schema Documenter](https://github.com/FAIRsharing/JSONschema-documenter), that does all that for you and
 display the fully resolved network directly in the browser.